 Treatment with furosemide, a diuretic drug, brought quick but short-lived improvement, as seen in the following HRV graph.
 The addition of a second drug, Vetmedin® (Pimobendan), produced a gradual but sustained improvement.
 These clinical changes were accurately reflected in the PetPace data.

 Activity data did not reveal statistically significant changes before the onset of Congestive Heart Failure, but a modest increase in activity was evident following medical treatment.

-Chronic Valvular Heart Disease (CVHD) is a common heart disease of older small-breed dogs, although it can appear in large breeds as well.
+Chronic Valvular Heart Disease (CVHD) is common heart disease of older small-breed dogs, although it can appear in large breeds as well.
 It involves degenerative, non-inflammatory structural changes to the valves of the heart, which causes valve thickening and deformation.
 Some dogs with CVHD go on to develop Congestive Heart Failure, as was the case for Lucas.

 The gradual, incremental clinical deterioration in Lucas’ condition was evident in trends of pulse and respiratory rates as well as HRV indices.
 On the other hand, changes in activity level during the same time period were not as distinct or statistically significant, underscoring the limited medical value of monitoring activity alone.

 Treatment with furosemide and Vetmedin® (Pimobendan) are considered standard of care for Congestive Heart Failure secondary to CVHD.
 The effect of both drugs can be clearly identified in the vital signs monitored by PetPace.